near/docs/docs/concepts/transaction.md

 `Receipt`s are basically what NEAR calls `Action`s after they pass the boundary from outside (untrusted) to inside (trusted) the NEAR internal communications layer.
 Having been cryptographically verified as valid, recent and unique, a `Receipt` is an `Action` ready for processing on the blockchain.

-Since, by design, each `Account` lives on one and only one shard in the system,  `Receipt`s are either applied to the shard on which they first appear or are routed across the network to the proper "home shard" for their respective `sender` and `receiver` accounts.  `DeleteKey` is an `Action` that would never need to be routed to more than 1 shard while `Transfer` would always be routed to more than 1 shard unless both `signer` and `receiver` happen to have the same "home shard".
+By design, each `Account` lives on one and only one "home" shard in the system.  `Receipt`s are applied to the shard of the receiver.
+If the `Receipt` is not originally received (via RPC) at its home shard then it is routed across the network to the proper shard for processing.
+For example, `DeleteKey` is an `Action` that would never need to be routed to more than 1 shard while `Transfer` would always be routed to more than 1 shard unless both `signer` and `receiver` happen to have the same home shard.

 ### Finality Gadget